tnebooks/10th-science/question_v2/science/1-mark-questions/is-caused-due-to-deficiency-of-the-thyroid-hormone.md

 ---
-choices: []
+choices:
+  - Cretinism
+  - Simple Goitre
+  - Acromegaly
 answers:
-  - TBD
+  - Myxedema
 ---

-Is caused due to deficiency of the thyroid hormone in adults. ----?
+Which condition is caused due to the deficiency of the thyroid hormone specifically in adults ----?